pm0kjp/pa-judicial-data/README.md

 * Grab those dockets from the UJS API
 * Transform the JSON into a more easily interrogable format (e.g. SQL database in the cloud)
 * Automate periodic updating of the data on an ongoing basis.

+### JAT/RLadies Hackathon

+Joy Payton presented the R/Ladies organization (a group of all kinds of people, not just women, who use the R statistical programming language) with the possibility of using judicial data for a hackathon in 2021.

+The JAT/RLadies partnership included:

+* anonymized data just for Philadelphia County
+* in .csv files that were the fruit of the jerry-rigged .json -> SQL system described above
+* the repo for that work is at [https://github.com/rladiesPHL/2021_datathon](https://github.com/rladiesPHL/2021_datathon).
+A combined report is downloadable at [https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf](https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf).

 ### Data Considerations